William Kilpatrick Stewart: Career

 After appointments in Glasgow Western Infirmary, Stewart became MRC Research Fellow at the University of Cambridge, working under Lord Adrian and Sir Bryan Matthews.
 Joining the Royal Air Force Volunteer Reserve in 1939, he was appointed to the RAF Physiology Laboratory at Farnborough in 1940.
 During the Second World War, Stewart conducted original research into the physiological effects of acceleration and deceleration, extreme heat and cold and decompression, and was engaged in the design of the ejector seat, G suits and oxygen systems.
-He had a Gloster Gladiator aircraft converted into a flying mini-laboratory, and he himself flew some 300 test flights, using himself as a 'guinea pig' in his research.
+He had a Fairey Battle aircraft converted into a flying mini-laboratory, and he himself flew some 300 test flights, using himself as a 'guinea pig' in his research.
 He was awarded the Air Force Cross in 1941.

 Stewart was involved in an aeroplane crash, in which he was the only survivor out of eight men.
 The aircraft flew too high into a storm, broke down and Stewart used his parachute to safely descend to the ground.
 He landed in Yorkshire.

 Following the end of the Second World War, Stewart was instrumental in the successful establishment and operation of the RAF Institute of Aviation Medicine at Farnborough, and in 1946 was appointed its commanding officer.
 He was also an honorary lecturer in aviation physiology at the University of Glasgow.